-Trinity's AVPAA: R&B shall be solely responsible for determining whether a patent application shall be filed on a Supported Invention based on the recommendation of the University IP Committee and Center for Innovation and Entrepreneurship.
+The Provost shall be solely responsible for determining whether a patent application shall be filed on a Supported Invention based on the recommendation of the University IP Com-mittee and Center for Innovation and Entrepreneurship.
 Filing determinations may be made on the basis of commercial potential, obligations to and rights of third parties, or for other reasons which University IP Committee, in its discretion, deems appropriate.
 Inventor(s) of a Supported Invention for which patent applications are filed shall cooperate, without expense to the Inventor, in the patenting process in all ways required by the University or its agent or designee.